CloudTestDrive/EventLabs/README.md

 ![](common/images/customer.logo2.png)
 ---
-# ORACLE Cloud Test Drive #
+# Cloud Test Drive Overview page #

 ## Introduction ##

-This Oracle Cloud project contains the lab materials for the Oracle Cloud Test Drive events organized in various locations.
-Participants can experiment through these labs with a series of Oracle Cloud Services from the IaaS and PaaS family.
+This project contains the lab materials for the Cloud Test Drive events organized in various locations.
+Participants can experiment through these labs with a series of Oracle Cloud Services.

 ![](common/images/Introslide.PNG)

-During this day you will be able to experience the various cloud services from Oracle hands-on.
+During this day you will be able to experience the various cloud services hands-on.
 Below you find the link to all labs already available :

 ## Application Development ##